myriamnavas/markov-attribution-model/README.md

    - Conversion probability vs. iterations
    - Number of channels with non-zero attribution vs. iterations
    - Percentage difference between consecutive iteration counts
-3. **Attribution Tables**: Shows how attribution values change with different iteration counts
+3. **Attribution Tables**: Shows the participation of the different channels in the conversion, the removal effect and first touch attribution.

-## Contributing

-Contributions to improve the model are welcome.
-Please feel free to submit issues or pull requests.

 ---

-*This model was developed to provide a more comprehensive approach to marketing attribution, addressing some of the limitations of platform-specific attribution models.*
+*This model was developed to provide a more comprehensive approach to marketing attribution, use it wisely and at your own discretion.*